Funding your studies

-Eligible US students can apply for Stafford Federal Loans, Federal Plus and private loans to cover their tuition and maintenance costs.
+Eligible US students can apply for Stafford Federal Loans, Federal Plus and private loans to cover their tuition fees and maintenance costs.
 US Federal Loans.

 Scholarships and Government Funding

-Enhanced Learning Credits (MOD)
+Enhanced Learning Credits (MoD)

-The ELC scheme provides financial support in the form of a single up-front payment in each of a maximum of three separate financial years.
+The ELC scheme gives financial support in the form of a single up-front payment in each of a maximum of three separate financial years.

 See their website for more information.